Who needs to pay tuition fees in Sweden?

 Students who are citizens of countries outside the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay a SEK 900 application fee when applying for courses or study programmes at universityadmissions.se.

 The amount of the tuition fee will vary depending on the type of course or study programme.
 The first instalment is listed on each course or programme page.
-Use our Course and programme search to find the right amount for 2020.
+Use our Course and programme search to find the right amount.
 Please note that the tuition fee amount applicable to you depends on your year of entry.

 What is included in the tuition fee?